laprej/laprej-www/_drafts/research-statement.md

 ---

 The following paragraphs reflect some of my *current* guiding principles for research.
-They should never be considered, "set in stone" but rather in a constant state of question, refinement, and hopefully improvement.
+They should never be considered "set in stone" but rather in a constant state of question, refinement, and improvement.

 ## Future Simulation Systems